Traffic Fine Calculator

 Fines shown are indicative ranges based on typical penalties.
 Actual fines may vary by region, prior offences, and court decisions.
 Always consult official sources.

-Select your country and the type of traffic violation to see the typical fine range, penalty points, and whether a license suspension may apply.
+Select your country and the type of traffic violation to see the typical fine range, penalty points, and whether a licence suspension may apply.
 Data covers Germany, France, Poland, Lithuania, Ukraine, Russia, and the USA.
 Note that fines can vary significantly by region, prior offences, and whether the case goes to court.

 Frequently Asked Questions